carlvlewis/budgetparty/README.md

 ## 👋🏼 Hello!

 We're Team Budget Party!
-Our team includes developers, designers, a publisher, a curriculum writer and educators from [Open Austin](https://www.open-austin.org/), the [Austin Monitor](https://www.austinmonitor.com/), and Austin ISD.
+Our team includes developers, designers, a publisher, a curriculum writer and educators from [Open SAvannah](https://www.opensavannah.org/), the [Savannnah Morning News](https://www.savannahnow.com/).

 We are interested in the health of our civic fabric and we are excited about the potential for youth inclusion in the decision making process of local government.